Blog

 If you’re collecting video OSINT, it’s important to document the metadata.
 For YouTube specifically, YouTube Metadata Bulk allows you to capture metadata for a single video or for a list of videos.
 That metadata can be exported as TXT, JSON, CSV, or PNG.
 Entities like tags, geolocation, links, and upload times can be grabbed instantly.

 Reverse image searching is a major technique used in OSINT collection and analysis.
-The issue with many reverse image tools is that you’re reliant on the algorithms of Google, etc. to find a positive match.
+The issue with many reverse image tools is that you rely on the algorithms of Google, etc. to find a positive match.
 While these tools are often reliable, wouldn’t it be great if you could build your own?
 Well, you can.
-This Github project gives provides the foundation for building your own reverse image tool.
-It’ll find exact matches and near matches out of the box; however, you could combine it with things like facial recognition to make it more sophisticated and accurate.
+This Github project provides the foundation for building your own reverse image tool.
+It’ll find exact and near matches out of the box; however, you could combine it with facial recognition to make it more sophisticated and accurate.

-Deepware provides a web app and API that helps identify deepfake videos.
-Whether it’s stored locally or hosted on a URL online, you can send it to Deepware for review.
-If you want to add this capability to an OSINT tool, the API is very straightforward and easy to use.
+Deepware provides a web app and API that help identify deepfake videos.
+You can send them to Deepware for review, whether stored locally or hosted on a URL online.
+The API is straightforward to use if you want to add this capability to an OSINT tool.

 Try Facebook’s built-in OCR

 You can search for specific alphanumeric strings, such as license plate numbers on Facebook and comb through images to find a match.
-Facebook automatically tries to use OCR within its images for displaying relevant results.
+Facebook automatically tries to use OCR within its images to display relevant results.
 I tried a search for “MWP-46-99” (a license plate) and got the following result:

 View image exif data